 develop branch gets deleted.
 All future commits to

-master must be added through a feature branch.
+main must be added through a feature branch.
 In most cases, it's preferred to squash your commits on merge.

 There's no strict ruling on feature branch names, just make sure it's clear enough to know what they're for.
 Branches may only contain lowercase letters and hyphens.